Fenian Cycle: Fionn and Diarmuid

 One of the most famous stories of the cycle.
 The High King Cormac mac Airt promises the now aging Fionn his daughter Gráinne as his bride, but Gráinne falls instead for a young hero of the Fianna, Diarmuid Ua Duibhne, and the pair runs away together with Fionn in pursuit.
 The lovers are aided by Diarmuid's foster-father, the god Aengus.
 Eventually Fionn makes his peace with the couple.
 Years later, however, Fionn invites Diarmuid on a boar hunt, and Diarmuid is badly gored by their quarry.
 Water drunk from Fionn's hands has the power of healing, but when Fionn gathers water he deliberately lets it run through his fingers before he gets back to Diarmuid.
 His grandson Oscar threatens him if he does not bring water for Diarmuid, but when Fionn finally returns it is too late; Diarmuid has died.

 The Battle of Gabhra

 Between the birth of Oisin and the Battle of Gabhra is the rest of the cycle, which is very long and becomes too complicated for a short summary.
 Eventually, the High King Cormac dies and his son Cairbre Lifechair wants to destroy the Fianna because he does not like paying the taxes for protection that the Fianna demanded, so he raises an army with other dissatisfied chiefs and provokes the war by killing Fionn's servant.
 Goll sides with the king against Clan Bascna at the battle.
-Some stories say five warriors murdered Fionn at the battle, while others say he died in the battle of the Ford of Brea, killed by Aichlech Mac Dubdrenn.
+Some stories say five warriors murdered Fionn at the battle, while others say he died in the battle of the Ford of Brea, killed by Aichlech Mac Dubdrenn or Goll, whom he killed in turn.
 In any case, only twenty warriors survive the battle, including Oisín and Caílte.